More and more companies are turning to video interviews. Here's how to stand out.

 This is one of the great things about Skype interviews — and other virtual interviews in general.
 You can have your resume and some notes, like what questions to ask, right there in front of you.
 You don't want to stare at them or sound like you are reading off the paper, but you can easily check with them occasionally throughout the interview to keep you on track.

 During the interview

 1. Look the part

 Dress just like you would for an in-person interview; you want to look the part.
 This means dressing in business attire and choosing your colors carefully.
 Darker colors usually work better for Skype interviews because the camera tends to brighten things up a bit.
 So, a bright, bold color could become a lot more than you bargained for once it's showtime.
 And, yes, you need to wear pants.
 What if you have to get up for some reason during the interview?
 You don't want to risk it.

 2. Be aware of your body language

 You want to make sure you give off the right first impression when you log on for the interview.
-This means making sure you use the first five to 10 seconds to greet the interviewer with a smile and to exude calm, friendly confidence through your body language.
+This means making sure you use the first five to 10 seconds to greet the interviewer or hiring manager with a smile and to exude calm, friendly confidence through your body language.

 However, body language isn't just reserved for how you cross or don't cross your legs and for your initial greeting.
 Your posture, your arms, and even how you hold your head are all parts of body language, and they're all on display during a video interview.
 Go beyond just having good posture.
 Use subtle head nods and smiles to show that you're engaged in the conversation.
 You can even throw in some mild hand gestures (as long as you're not distracting from what you're saying).